abcdan/chainson/README.md

 That's why I'm working on a library to simply `store` and `retrieve` data without having to set up anything or having to think about security.

+## Isn't this basically storing a map to JSON and vice verca?
+Kinda, yes!
+But it'll be able to do much more than just storing and retrieving data.
+Besides that, it's a lot of fun for me learning new things while working on a project that I'm actually planning on using myself in the future.

 ## Why use it?
 - It's **easy to use**.
 Everything you need is already included by default with Node.js.
 - It's completely dependency free.